OpenGridForum/DFDL/calls/2024/2024-03-14_DFDL-WG-Call.md

 Mike will raise these to ISO (Lisa) this week.

+2. Dynamic dfdl:extraEscapedCharacters

+Will be action 339 to investigate and possibly propose a change/fix.

-2. Review of open action items (see dated comments below)
+3. Review of open action items (see dated comments below)

 3. Additional topics added: